 - You can only specify criteria up to 255 characters.

-As I have already mentioned that you can use Wildcard Character in the sumif function.
+As I have already mentioned that you can use a wildcard character in the sumif function.
 In above example, I have used an asterisk to specify a criterion which has an alphabet “S”.

 If you skip specifying the sum range it will give you the sum of criteria range.
 But, that will only possible if criteria range has numeric values.